 Prior to US LEC, Mr. Aab founded and was Chairman and Chief Executive Officer for 14 years of ACC Corp., a highly successful publicly owned telecommunications services company headquartered in Rochester, NY.
 ACC Corp. was acquired for over $1.1 billion in 1998 and is now part of AT&T. In 2001, Mr. Aab founded and served as Chairman of Ovation Payroll, Inc. a very successful privately held payroll solutions company headquartered in Rochester, New York.
 When it was acquired by Heartland Payment Systems in December 2012, the company employed approximately 160 people and had annualized revenues approaching $20 million.

 Mr. Aab is a Trustee of the University of Rochester as well as a Member of the Board of Governors of the University's Medical Center, and is the benefactor of its research facility the Aab Institute of Biomedical Sciences in, as well as the Aab Cardiovascular Research Institute, which was named in his honor in August 2007.
-Mr. Aab also serves as co-chairman of the University of Rochester Medical Center capital campaign whose mission is to raise $650 million for the institution.
+Mr. Aab also served as co-chairman of the University of Rochester Medical Center capital campaign, which raised $696 million for the Medical Center.